Fall 2014Feb. 1 — Priority Processing Deadline*

 Refund Request Form:

-For students who are requesting a refund on their account due to withdrawal from the College (or if there is a credit balance on the account) a refund request form needs to be submitted to Business Services.
+For students who are requesting a refund on their account due to withdrawal from the University (or if there is a credit balance on the account) a refund request form needs to be submitted to Business Services.

 Processing Time and Holds:

 Refund requests that are submitted by noon each Wednesday will usually be refunded by that Friday.
 Holds that have been placed on a student’s account by this or any other office may delay the process.
 No refunds will be issued if holds are in place.
 Please clear any holds placed before submitting a request.

 Refunds are only processed for accounts that have an actual (posted transactions) credit.
 We are unable to issue refund advances to students who have an account that reflects an anticipated forthcoming payment (e.g., company reimbursement, estimated loans, or pending financial aid).
 In cases where a third party has paid an account on behalf of a student, the refund will be made directly to the third party.

 However, if the third party provides written authorization to the Student Accounts Coordinator allowing the excess funds to be disbursed to the student, the refund will be given to the student.